-Other sites dedicated to technologies to circumvent tools used by copyright owners to control access to or copying of their works remain active in Canada, despite the enactment of anti-circumvention prohibitions as part of the 2012 copyright reform, and recent court decisions enforcing these statutes, as discussed below.
-The video game industry reports that sites operated and hosted in Canada, such as Ca.sky3ds.plus, gamersection.ca, r4dscanada.com, and flashcarda.com, continue to offer circumvention devices and game copiers for sale.
-Computer software that effects a "soft modification" of the security technology of game consoles, and that thereby facilitates the play of pirated video games, remains available on sites hosted in Canada.
-Significant sites selling circumvention devices that have been subject to DMCA takedown notices from right holders in the U.S., such as Digitopz.com and Digimartz.com, rely on Canadian ISPs for hosting, thus evading enforcement action under U.S. law.
-Many of these Canadian ISPs continue to ignore the multiple notices regarding these websites, which are violating the ISP's own policies and terms of service.20 This trend breathes new life into Canada's problematic "safe haven" reputation.
+Other sites dedicated to technologies to circumvent tools used by copyright owners to control access to or copying of their works remain active in Canada, despite the enactment of anti-circumvention prohibitions as part of the 2012 copyright reform, and subsequent court decisions enforcing these statutes.
+The video game industry reports that sites operated and hosted in Canada, such as gamersection.ca continue to offer circumvention devices and game copiers for sale.
+Computer software that effects a "soft modification" of the security technology of game consoles, and that thereby facilitates the play of pirated video games, remains available on sites hosted in Canada, such as kijiji.ca.
+Significant sites selling circumvention devices that have been subject to DMCA takedown notices from right holders in the U.S., such as Digitopz.com, Elespiel.com, and Digimartzs.com, rely on Canadian ISPs for hosting, thus evading enforcement action under U.S. law.
+Many of these Canadian ISPs continue to ignore the multiple notices regarding these websites, which are violating the ISPs' own policies and terms of service.
+This trend breathes new life into Canada's problematic "safe haven" reputation.
 Additionally, direct download sites offering hundreds of infringing video game titles for classic and new video game platforms are operated and/or hosted in Canada.
-Even those sites that have been terminated from payment processing services can generate significant revenue, including from advertisements on the websites, while offering global users unauthorized free content.
-A disturbing trend is the sale of counterfeits or infringing video game products sold via e-commerce sites that are managed through Canadian e-commerce service providers like Shopify.com or Browze.com.
-Video game companies see many local sites registered and created with Shopify but, through cooperation with Shopify, have been able to remove infringing pages.
-In addition, offerings for installation services (free games and hacking services) through online marketplaces, such as kijiji.com and eBay Canada, continue to rise.
+Even those sites that have been terminated from payment processing services can generate significant revenue, including from